magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 monks haven’t come to live here yet, this is pretty good.
 This visit can prepare people for having monks here.
 If they come too soon, it will be difficult.
-Little by little people can become familiar with the practice and with the ways of the Then the can flourish here.
+Little by little people can become familiar with the practice and with the ways of the bhikkhusaṅgha.
+Then the *sāsana* can flourish here.
 So for now you have to take care of your own mind and make it right.